marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    ```

 10. Build the project by making use of the predefined script in the `package.json` file via `npm run build` in a shell of your choice.
-11. If not already running, start the Azure Storage Emulator.
+11. If not already running, start the Azure Storage Emulator _Azurite_.
 12. Start the Azure Functions via `npm run start`.
-13. Make the call to trigger the manual interaction:
+13. Make the call to trigger the human interaction i.e. the waiting for the external event:

    ```rest
    POST http://localhost:7071/api/orchestrators/OnboardingOrchestratorExternalEvent